-Business Email Compromise, also known as BEC, is a sophisticated scam that targets businesses.
+Business Email Compromise, also known as BEC, is a sophisticated scam that targets businesses of all types and sizes.
 It is carried out when a fraudster compromises a legitimate business email account.
-This can be done through social engineering or often times by computer hacking.
+This can be done through social engineering or often through computer hacking.
 Their ultimate goal is to deceive someone within your organization and get them to transfer funds or provide sensitive data.

 What are some red flags to watch out for?

 Look out for any urgent or last minute requests.
 Fraudsters try to get the target to act before they have time to think.

 Some requests may try and have you contact a different phone number than the one you already know.
 They may also say they are unavailable by phone.

 An uncharacteristic request for secrecy or confidentiality is a warning sign.
 The fraudster doesn't want the target to share the request because they might be warned of a scam.